 Off Your Mental Game?
 You Could Be Mildly Dehydrated

 Was it hard to concentrate during that long meeting?
-Or, does the crossword seem a little tougher?
+Does the crossword seem a little tougher?
 You could be mildly dehydrated.

 A growing body of evidence finds that being just a little dehydrated is tied to a range of subtle effects — from mood changes to muddled thinking.